eik-lib/core/doc/rest-api.md

 **Method:** `GET`

-Retrieves files from a package or a import map at the service.
+Retrieves files from a package or an import map at the service.

 ```bash
 https://:assetServerUrl:port/:org/:type/:name/v:alias/:extras